-🕜 UNMAS.ORG y QUNMAS f UNMAS C @UN_MINEACTION ▶ UNMAS UNITED NATIONS PERCEKEEPING.
-JN.ORG/OROLSI V @UN_OROLSI f orolsi
+🕜 UNMAS.ORG У @UNMAS f UNMAS DN 🕨 UNMAS UNITED NATIONS INITED NATIONS MINE ACTION SERVICE PERCEKEEPING.UN.ORG/OROLSI I.ORG/OROLSI 🗹 @UN_OROLSI f oro LSI

-Coordination - From its headquarters in New York and its humanitarian hub in Geneva, UNMAS coordinates the global mine action response.
-Through leadership of the Inter-Agency Coordination Group on Mine Action (IACG-MA)\, UNMAS ensures an effective, tailored and coordinated United Nations response to the threat posed by landmines, IEDs, and ERW through the implementation of the United Nations Strategy on Mine Action 2019 - 2023.
-Led by UNMAS, the IACG-MA develops policies and strategies, sets mine action priorities, monitors developments in affected countries, advocates for the universalization and implementation of international humanitarian and human rights law, highlights the needs and rights of survivors, and advocates for sustained financial support for mine action.
+COORDINATION - From its headquarters in New York and its humanitarian hub in Geneva, UNMAS coordinates the global mine action response.
+UNMAS chairs the United Nations Coordinating Task Force on a Whole-of-System Approach on Improvised Explosive Devices (IED TF), which increases coherence and synergy of the UN IED response.
+By leading the Inter-Agency Coordination Group on Mine Action (IACG-MA), UNMAS implements the United Nations Strategy on Mine Action 2019-2023 to ensure an effective, tailored and coordinated United Nations response to the threat posed by landmines, IEDs and ERW.
+The IACG-MA develops policies and strategies, sets mine action priorities, monitors developments in affected countries, advocates for the universalization and implementation of international humanitarian and human rights law, highlights the needs and rights of survivors and advocates for sustained financial support for mine action work.

-UNMAS is also the coordinator for the Mine Action Area of Responsibility and is the "provider of last resort" for mine action within the Global Protection Cluster.
+UNMAS is also the coordinator for the Mine Action Area of Responsibility and the "provider of last resort" for mine action within the Global Protection Cluster.

 UNMAS engages with United Nations partners and non-governmental organizations to ensure that mine action is at the centre of humanitarian planning and responses.

-At the country level, UNMAS coordinates activities in partnership with national and local actors to strengthen mine action capacity and for prioritization of resources to areas of need.
+At the country level, UNMAS coordinates activities in partnership with national and local actors to strengthen mine action capacity and prioritize resources to areas of need.